timii/sorting-visualizer/README.md

 ## A variety of sorting algorithms visualized.

-This visualizer is a small project I made for fun to refresh my knowledge and learn about new sorting algorithms I haven't used yet. <sub>It's also pretty satisfying to watch</sub>
+This visualizer is a small project I made for fun to refresh my knowledge and learn about new sorting algorithms I haven't used yet. <sup>It's also pretty satisfying to watch</sup>

 Try it out here: (add link after deployed)